Sudden Impact: New Revenue Recognition Rules Will Immediately Affect Acquirers

 Businesses are dealing with the most significant accounting changes in over a decade.
 With U.S. and international accounting standard setters issuing largely convergent new rules on how to account for revenues and associated direct costs, Revenue from Contracts with Customers (ASC 606 and IFRS 15) requires sweeping changes for many companies globally.

-Starting this year for public companies and in 2019 for private companies, the new standard requires an allocation of revenue to each promise of performance made to a customer in a contract.
+Starting last year for public companies and in 2019 for private companies, the new standard requires an allocation of revenue to each promise of performance made to a customer in a contract.
 It then requires the deferment of expense recognition to align with the contract’s performance delivery.

 These are not entirely new concepts in accounting principles.
 But as companies move through the compliance process, many are surprised to learn how much they may have underestimated the complexity of this transition.
 The changes will require many companies to completely rethink the way they do business—and that rethinking needs to happen right away, even for acquirers or lenders.